-It is our experience that thorough applicant screening and maintaining a great relationship and open communication with homeowners and tenants cuts down on our need to enforce collection procedures.
-We believe in solving the issue before it escalates into a larger problem whenever possible.
+It is our experience that our thorough applicant screening, setting clear expectations and good communication with tenants cuts down on our need to initiate eviction procedures.
+We believe in solving issues before they escalate whenever possible.

-We also recommend that you have an account to pay your mortgage out of that does not require the income rent.
-You should not rely on the rent of any given month in order to make your mortgage payment.
+We also strongly recommend that you have an account to pay your mortgage out of that does not require the income rent.
+Please plan ahead and never rely on a current month’s rent to pay that month’s mortgage payment.

 The honest answer to this question is anything can go wrong.
 Through decades of experience, we have learned ways to minimize the chances of things going wrong, but there is always risk.